 Before going on Growth Hormone therapy, we all noticed that increasingly we were sleep-deprived, because our jobs, life, and responsibilities were demanding more and more from us.
 As we age, we find our sleeping patterns go awry.
 Our patients who undergo Sermorelin injections on an evening basis reported back that they slept like babies.

-While the National Sleep Foundation recommends that adults ages 18 to 64 get between seven and nine hours of sleep a night, 30 percent of American adults clock six or fewer hours, according to the U.S. Centers for Disease Control and Prevention.
+The National Sleep Foundation advises adults ages 18 to 64 to get between seven and nine hours of sleep a night.
+However, we are falling short of that goal.
+30 per cent of American adults sleep fewer than 6 hours, as per research conducted by the U.S. Centers for Disease Control and Prevention.

-And those who sleep less than five to six hours a night are up to 45 percent more likely to be obese, says Alexandra Sowa, a clinical instructor of medicine at Weill Cornell Medical College in New York City.
+And that's not the only problem.
+People who clock less than five to six hours a night are up to 45 per cent more probable to be obese, according to Alexandra Sowa, an instructor of medicine at Weill Cornell Medical College in New York City.

 "More than one-third of Americans are overweight, and a similar number is sleep-deprived.
 Both can be considered to be significant health problems, approaching epidemic proportions."

-So maybe that answers the question.
-Perhaps it's sleep that's the most essential part of the weight loss equation.
+Perhaps that answers the question.
+Perhaps it's sleep that's the most essential piece of the weight loss puzzle.
 But ultimately getting enough hours of sleep is just one factor in the equation.

-This does not mean that all three healthy habits aren't critical to helping you hit your ideal weight, and cutting your risk of type 2 diabetes and heart disease.
-But sleep seems to be unique in its ability to make or break the other two.
+This does not mean that all three of these healthy practices aren't critical to helping you hit your ideal weight, and slashing your risk of type 2 diabetes and heart disease.
+However, sleep seems to be in a class of its own in its capacity to outweigh (pun intended) the other two.

 What it Comes Down to is This

-You can probably get pretty decent sleep even if you're shoveling down barely edible swill, and remaining stuck on your recliner or couch.
+You can probably get adequate sleep even if you're shoveling down barely edible swill, and remaining stuck on your recliner or couch.
 However, you can't expect to work out with mega-intensity or eat clean if you're skimping on zzzs.

 Why?
-Not only does poor sleep drain your body of energy, but it also affects energy balance and function in every tissue of your body, says neurologist Phyllis C. Zee, director of the sleep disorders center at Northwestern University Feinberg School of Medicine in Chicago.
+Two reasons.
+First, poor sleep = fatigue.
+Second, lack of sleep disrupts the energy balance and operation in every system of your body, says neurologist Phyllis C. Zee, director of the sleep disorders center at Northwestern University Feinberg School of Medicine in Chicago.

-For starters, sleep deprivation upsets your body's levels of hunger-regulating hormones, thus making binging a biological inevitability, not a matter of willpower, says registered dietitian Kelly Pritchett, assistant professor of nutrition and exercise science at Central Washington University.
+Sleep deprivation wreaks havoc on the body's hunger-regulating hormones.
+This dramatically increases the odds of binging on junk food, and not an issue of willpower, says registered dietitian Kelly Pritchett, assistant professor of nutrition and exercise science at Central Washington University.

-Specifically, it can reduce your body's levels of leptin, "the satiety hormone," and increase ghrelin, "the hunger hormone."
-That's one reason why, in a Mayo Clinic study when men and women cut 80 minutes from their regular sleep schedule, they ate an extra 549 calories the next day.
+Precisely, it may lower your body's levels of leptin, "the satiety hormone," and ramp up ghrelin, "the hunger hormone."
+That's one reason why, in a study when men and women slept 80 minutes less from their usual sleep schedule, they devoured an extra 549 calories the next day.

-Worse, those calories aren't coming from healthy choices like fresh fruits and vegetables, either.
+Worse, those calories aren't coming from healthy choices like fresh fruits and vegetables.

-Previous research from the University of California-Berkeley used brain scans to find that sleep deprivation impairs activity in the brain's frontal lobe, which is in charge of complex decision-making, and unfortunately increases activity in the brain's reward center, the one that lights up in response to sugar, salt, and fat.
+Prior studies from the University of California-Berkeley used brain scans to discover that sleep deprivation inhibits activity in the brain's frontal lobe, which regulates complex decision-making, and regrettably speeds up activity in the brain's reward center, the one that comes alive in response to sugar, salt, and fat.

 "When you are sleep deprived, your brain is more likely to want high-energy foods for fuel," Dr. Zee adds.
 "It shouldn't be a big surprise.
 When you are up at 2 or 3 in the morning, you aren't thinking about salads."
 And even if you do somehow manage to stick to your healthy-eating habits while running on too little sleep, your weight-loss progress will still suffer.

-In one University of Chicago-led study, when dieters got 8.5 hours of sleep a night over the course of two weeks, half of the weight they lost was from fat.
-However, when they only got 5.5 hours of sleep a night, their rate of fat loss dropped by 55 percent... even though they were following the same diet.
+In one University of Chicago-led study, when participants averaged 8.5 hours of sleep nightly over the span of two weeks, half of the weight they lost fat.
+However, when their amount of sleep plummeted to 5.5 hours of sleep a night, their rate of fat loss cratered by 55 percent...in spite of the fact that they ate the exact same foods!

-Again, the connection comes down to hormones.
-Research published this year in the journal Diabetologia shows that just four days of sleep deprivation reduces the body's insulin sensitivity, which increases the risk for fat storage.
+It appears to come down to hormones.
+The research concluded in the journal Diabetologia determined that only four days of sleep deprivation lowered the body's insulin sensitivity, which heightened the risk for fat storage.

-The study additionally found that sleep deprivation reduces the body's levels of growth hormone, which contributes to not only your fat-burning potential but also your ability to recover from exercise.
-Meanwhile, Dr. Zee's research, published in the Journal of Clinical Sleep Medicine, suggests that getting enough sleep may affect your ability to work out more than working out affects your sleep quality.
+The study also concluded that lack of sleep slashed the body's levels of growth hormone, a hormone that is crucial to not only fat-burning but also your capacity to recuperate from exercise.
+Meanwhile, Dr. Zee's research, published in the Journal of Clinical Sleep Medicine, concluded that sufficient sleep may affect your ability to work out more than working out affects your sleep quality.